Pick Your Battles Wisely

 “At the end of the day, the most important thing I’ve done in my 26 years with this organization is to keep showing up.
 When I worked as a teller, a supervisor, a manager, a vice president, a senior vice president and now as an executive vice president, each day, I just show up, sometimes without the slightest idea of what I’m doing or how I’ll get through the day.”

 Although it came from two completely different sources, the advice is the same.
-And so each week I sit at my computer, and sometimes the words come so quickly that my fingers can barely move fast enough to keep up with them.
-Other times, I sit and gaze out my office window at the lovely wisteria that frames the windows, or the brilliant coral leaf maple trees that show off their seasonal colors of brilliant greens in spring and summer, deep ochre and reds in autumn, and the delicate, woody, bare boughs of winter, waiting, waiting for the words to come.
+And so each week I sit at my computer to write these posts, and sometimes the words come so quickly that my fingers can barely move fast enough to keep up with them.
+Other times, I sit and gaze out my office window at the brilliant coral leaf maple trees that show off their seasonal colors of brilliant greens in spring and summer, deep ochre and reds in autumn, and the delicate, woody, bare boughs of winter, waiting, waiting for the words to come.

-Your challenge this week is the same as mine: to have the discipline to continue to show up in whatever work you do so that if the inspiration comes, you’re there to experience it.
+I am often challenged to have the discipline to continue to show up in whatever work I do so that if the inspiration comes, I’m there to experience it.

 Upon winning one of her many Wimbledon titles, the great tennis star Steffi Graf was asked, “What’s the most important thing you do to be such an excellent player?”
 Graf replied, “I practice.
 For as long as I can remember, I go out each morning and I practice.
 Some days I play reasonably well, and some days I can barely make the right shot.
 And then, on rare occasions, I just throw the ball up to serve, and something else takes over.
 I’m no longer in charge.
 Some energy takes over, and I watch myself, as if in slow motion, move in exactly the right way to hit the ball in the sweet spot, with the perfect swing.
 Then I watch the ball sail through the air and land in the perfect spot.
 In that moment, I know that every hour of practice has made that magical moment possible.”

-My challenge is to keep practicing, to keep writing in the hope that, one day, magic will take over and the perfect words will write themselves onto the page.
+It’s worth it to have the tenacity to keep practicing in whatever you’re doing.
+I know if I keep writing in the hope that, one day, magic will take over and the perfect words will write themselves onto the page.
 I know I can’t make it happen, and I know I can’t hold onto it if and when it does.
 But I also know that if I don’t show up every day, I’ll miss it.

 Kathleen

-This morning I read a quote from Charles Darwin on which I’d like to base this week’s challenge:
+This morning I read a quote from Charles Darwin on which I’d like to base this post:

 “It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”